 Popper said that although a democracy need not be an open society, liberal democracy was the best way to achieve one.
-Inspired by the achievements of the Ancient Greeks, he argued against tribal and collectivist societies, arguing that individuals should take responsibility for their own choices and actions.
+Inspired by the achievements of the Ancient Greeks, he argued against tribal and collectivist societies, asserting that individuals should take responsibility for their own choices and actions.

 He contended that Fascist or Communist totalitarian societies politicized science, preventing freedom of thought, leading to the degradation of knowledge.
 Totalitarian governments harmed people and societies by imposing policies on them that had been formulated using false theories.

 Popper met his wife Josefine Anna Henninger in 1925 at Institute of Education in Vienna where she was also a student.
 They married in 1930.

 In 1937, concerned at the growth of Nazism in Germany, and correctly fearing Germany would annex Austria, Popper took up a position as a lecturer in philosophy at Canterbury University in Christchurch, New Zealand.